 In markets where third-party in-app payment systems are already available (such as South Korea and India), developers might consider testing alternative payment systems with their customers straight away.
 Even if this is not the primary market, it will provide developers with valuable lessons before they roll out other markets.

-Developers selling mobile apps in the EU can start evaluating the option of switching to alternative payments, while waiting for the app stores to publish detailed guidelines.
+Developers selling mobile apps in the EU can evaluate the option of switching to alternative payments, as the app stores start to publish detailed guidelines.
 Here, an independent payment service provider like Worldline can keep developers abreast of important updates and help them prepare accordingly.
 We can also help developers evaluate the opportunities for selected titles and markets, and carry out testing, so that they have the necessary insights required to make accurate assessments.

-Other jurisdictions, like the USA, are in the preliminary stages of transforming the landscape of in-app payments.
-Worldline will keep developers up to speed on the status of mandated changes in these markets.
+Other jurisdictions, like the USA, are in varied stages of transforming the landscape of in-app payments.
+In the US, for example, App Store developers can now point users in the app to outside payments, while a bill that will require app store owners to allow alternative billing systems has been proposed.
+Worldline will keep developers up to speed on the status of mandated changes and opportunities in these markets.

 Get a head start with Worldline

 Worldline can offer a head start to developers considering offering third-party in-app billing to users.
 We have mobile Software Development Kits (SDKs) that offer fast and secure integration, and which can be optimised for the best user experience.

 Our iOS and Android SDKs offer the backend logic for native payments.
 They have the built-in logic needed to offer users the payment products they prefer.
 There is also an out-of-the-box sample app, which can be styled according to developer needs to help reduce development time.
 For developers that want to add browser-based payments to their apps, Worldline has the MyCheckout hosted payment pages.